cybergrrl/scoutaloud/themes/papaya/README.md

 - The theme can be updated manually by copying new files from a fresh Papaya release.

 - There is **no nested `.git`**; this folder is fully tracked by the main repository.

+### Editing theme templates

+- For normal templates, i copied the theme's template into my template folder in root and edited it there.
+- This does not work for macros which would have to be edited in place if/where necessary.